-There are many ways for Dartmouth students to become involved with the Hood, from Museum Collecting 101 to senior internships.
+There are many ways for Dartmouth students to become involved with the museum!

 If you are a faculty member interested in reserving a room in the center, please click here.

 EXPERIENCE ART ON YOUR OWN TIME

 There are lots of self-guided activities and resources to help you connect with art in your day-to-day.

 Play our virtual Escape to the Outdoors game: This Escape Room-style challenge based on Dartmouth's outdoor sculptures can be played individually or with friends.
 Learn more about this virtual game and see how you and your friends can play to win.

 Develop a Look and Listen Playlist: We invite Dartmouth students to pair works of art in the collection to songs by creating a "Look and Listen" playlist!
 Click here to see past playlist examples.
 Email Isadora Italia, campus engagement coordinator, to learn how you can write your own playlist for our website.

 Recreate the #HoodMuseumFromHome: Search through our collection online and pick your favorite object then recreate it!
 You can use found objects, draw, sculpt, paint, whatever!
 Click here to see past recreations and learn how you can send in your submissions.

 Watch Recorded Lectures and Events: Surf through our YouTube channel to see our archive of past lectures, artist talks, and more.